gmongaras/YOLOX_From_Scratch/README.md

 3. Uncompress the following and place all annotations in the `./coco/annotations/` directory: http://images.cocodataset.org/annotations/annotations_trainval2017.zip

-After downloading the data, your filesystem should loo [like the following](#directory-information).
+After downloading the data, your filesystem should look [like the following](#directory-information).

 ## Coco Bounding Box Data Format